Tag Archive | children

 Aisling looked up at the stars.
 The night was dark and calm.
 The stars twinkled over head like a million tiny gems and thought of the watch taking place not so very far away.
 She was going to keep watch this night for all that were left here in the village.

 She could hear the soft breathing of her teacher as she slept inside.
 She could see the candles in the windows of the healer’s cottage down the path.
 She knew it was very late because all was so still.
 The sheep were bedded down near their fold.
 The cattle were in their barn drowsing and it felt like she was the last person left in the world.
-And so she was the only who kept watch.
+And so she was the only one who kept watch.

 She vowed she would not fall asleep like last year.
 She was a year older now and not the baby who was always in trouble.
 She thought of all the interesting things that had happened this year.
 She put her head on her knees and wrapped the sheepskin tighter around her.
 It was getting cold and she wondered how much colder it was going to get before morning and whether it was time for a warm drink.